openbmc/docs/designs/redfish-spdm-attestation.md

    for SPDM daemon.
 1. Check transport layer protocol.
-For MCTP, it queries mctpd to gather all eids that support SPDM; For PCIe-DOE, it performs DOE mailbox discovery with the PCIe device ID.
+For MCTP, it queries mctpd to gather all eids that support SPDM; For PCIe-DOE, it performs DOE mailbox discovery with the PCIe device ID; For TCP, it queries phosphor-networkd to gather the neighbours IP address & MAC Address.
-2. For each endpoint, which could be MCTP or PCIe-DOE, SPDM daemon query Entity Manger for the matching trusted component configuration.
+2. For each endpoint, which could be MCTP, PCIe-DOE or TCP, SPDM daemon query Entity Manger for the matching trusted component configuration.
 It then creates and initializes the corresponding D-Bus object for `TrustedComponent` and `ComponentIntegrity` with device specific information.
 3. Create the associations between the above objects and associations with other objects, e.g., protected components, active software images;
 4. Set up a connection between the BMC and each SPDM-capable device;